MHoffmannAC/Data-Science-Primer/README.md

 ## Installation and Setup

+All necessary `pip install` calls are included in the notebook file.
 No additional setup is required.
-The necessary `pip install` calls are included in the Colab file.